 We had another progress-filled week at the beach house thanks to clocking over 40 hours of tiling across four days to finally finish all of the tile (well, almost all of the tile).

 Just like last week’s super-sized post on trim, doors, and tile, we made a video to show you guys all the good stuff that’s happening over there – including two other not-tile-related milestones.
-Note: If you’re reading in a feed reader, you might have to click through to the post to see the player.

 We tiled the floors and shower pans by zooming in and out for two 2-day trips and tackling them together, but we knew knocking out EIGHT shower walls would be no speedy task.
 Our kids had stayed with their grandparents on those previous 48 hour trips, but we decided to bring them (and the dog!) for this trip since school hasn’t started here yet and we thought we’d turn it into a fun little vacation before back-to-school stuff begins.
 A friend offered us a place to sleep in town (she was going to be gone and merely asked us to water her plants, which was perfect timing and I watered those plants SO WELL you guys).
 So we arrived last Wednesday without a ticking babysitting clock or a rising hotel bill to worry about.
 And some serious tiling got DONE.